 To understand a porpoise on landing, we must first understand what causes an airplane to bounce on landing.

 Typically newbie pilots bounce in landing.
 The reason inexperienced pilots bounce on landing is that:

 - Either they sink too fast over the runway;

 - Or the approach speed of the plane was higher than recommended;

 - Another reason for a bounce can also be the aircraft’s weight.

-Assuming you as a pilot approached the runway with a higher airspeed than recommended.
-Now when you flare with a high airspeed, it is likely the aircraft will float.
+Assuming you, as a pilot, approached the runway with a higher airspeed than recommended.
+When you flare with a high airspeed, the aircraft will likely float.